Helpful Hints & Tips

 If you are planning a hunt to Wyoming in the future, purchasing preference points is a wise idea.
-They are on sale from July 1st to October 31st, and the cost per point is: Antelope $31, Deer $41 and Elk $52.
-To purchase a point, go to: https://wgfd.wyo.gov/web2011/hunting-1000147.aspx or contact us and we can walk you through the process. a point belongs to only you, is species specific and is not tied to any particular hunting area, season, ranch or outfitter.
+To purchase preference points and for more information, go to: Wyoming Game & Fish Website or contact us and we can walk you through the process.
+A point belongs to only you, is species-specific and is not tied to any particular hunting area, season, ranch or outfitter.
 Another important fact to consider is that Wyoming has very few OTC licenses, which makes having points even more crucial.

 At the present time we are accepting bookings for future seasons.
-With a simple deposit of $100, this is a good method of locking in specific dates and prices in the future.
 Please remember that all hunts are sold on a FCFS basis and almost all are limited in number.
 We are always in the field most of the time from August 10th to November 15th, so please be patient with us and we will acknowledge your communication, questions or correspondence as soon as possible.

 Some of you are hunting with Real Western Hunting this season and we will see you shortly!
 We are also in the process of building an email address list to keep you notified of important topics concerning hunting in the West.
 We urge you to sign up for our free Real Western Hunting Newsletter to receive hunting reports, points and other important information.
 Thank you for your efforts viewing this preference points reminder, and if you have any questions regarding preference points or any other topic, the lines of communication are always open at Real Western Hunting!